Senior Policy Fellow

 Clare Anderson is a Senior Policy Fellow at Chapin Hall at the University of Chicago.
-Her work focuses on using research, policy, and fiscal levers to improve outcomes for vulnerable children, youth, and families, and the systems serving them.
-Anderson engages state child welfare agencies, communities, stakeholders, and constituents in large-scale system change efforts.
-Her current efforts include guiding states in their planning, readiness, and implementation of the Family First Prevention Services Act in order to increase family access to evidence-based services and reduce entry into foster care.
-Additionally, Anderson is a national thought leader on the development of a family and child well-being system that prioritizes family support and leverages cross-sector partnerships.
+She uses research, policy, and fiscal levers to improve outcomes for children, youth, and families.
+Anderson engages child welfare agencies, stakeholders, and constituents in large-scale system change.
+This includes guiding states to implement the Family First Prevention Services Act.
+Additionally, Anderson is a national thought leader on economic and concrete supports as core to prevention of child welfare involvement, and the development of a family and child well-being system that prioritizes family support and cross-sector partnerships.

-Prior to joining Chapin Hall, Anderson was the Deputy Commissioner at the U.S. Department of Health and Human Services’ Administration on Children, Youth, and Families (ACYF).
-There, she provided leadership for federal programs addressing child abuse and neglect, runaway and homeless youth, domestic and intimate partner violence, and teen pregnancy prevention.
-During her tenure at ACYF, Anderson co-led, alongside then-Commissioner Bryan Samuels, the development and implementation of a national well-being policy agenda.
-She was among the chief architects of the effort to address trauma, adverse childhood experiences, and toxic stress in children known to the child welfare system.
-Anderson spent a decade at the Center for the Study of Social Policy helping states and urban jurisdictions change policies and practices to improve outcomes for vulnerable children and families.
-This work included foundation-sponsored initiatives such as Family to Family and the Community Partnerships for Protecting Children, as well as federal court-ordered oversight and monitoring of child welfare systems.
+Prior to joining Chapin Hall, Anderson was Deputy Commissioner at the U.S. Department of Health and Human Services’ Administration on Children, Youth, and Families (ACYF).
+There, she provided leadership for federal programs including child welfare, runaway and homeless youth, domestic and intimate partner violence, and teen pregnancy prevention.
+During her tenure at ACYF, Anderson co-led the development and implementation of a national well-being policy agenda.
+She was among the chief architects of the effort to address trauma, adverse childhood experiences, and toxic stress in children known to child welfare.
+Anderson spent a decade at the Center for the Study of Social Policy helping states and urban jurisdictions change policies and practices to improve outcomes.
+This included initiatives such as Family to Family and Community Partnerships for Protecting Children, as well as federal court-ordered monitoring of child welfare agencies.
 Anderson started her career as a frontline social worker.

 Anderson holds a Master of Social Work from the University of Alabama.